Scratchie scams take the form of fake scratchie cards that promise some sort of prize, on the condition that the ‘winner’ pays a collection fee.

 Scratchie scams will offer you an instant prize, but when you contact the trader to claim it, you will be asked to provide payment for various ‘fees’ via wire transfer or preloaded money card.
 The scammer may request bank details and photo identification.
 In some rare cases you may be asked to travel overseas to collect your winnings.

-The scam package may include professional-looking brochures, which are designed to trick you into thinking the competition is legitimate.
+The scam package may include professional-looking brochures, often for accommodation, which are designed to trick you into thinking the competition is legitimate.
 It may include contact details for a business overseas and a web address for a fraudulent but professional-looking website.

 The up-front payment requested can be as high as a few thousand dollars.
 If you pay, you will not receive the prize, and you will never see your money again.
 If you provide your personal details, they may be used for further fraudulent activity such as identity crime.

-- You receive a letter or brochure in your mailbox which includes scratchie cards.
+You receive a letter or brochure in your mailbox which includes scratchie cards.
+Often there will be two cards – one is a losing card and the other has a second or third prize win.

 - If someone asks you to pay money up-front in order to receive a prize or winnings, it’s almost always a scam.

-- Do an internet search using the names or exact wording on the scratchie card to check for any references to a scam – many scams can be identified this way.
+Do an internet search using the names, winnings or contact details on the scratchie card to check for any references to a scam – many scams can be identified this way.

-- Never send money or give credit card, online account details, or copies of important personal documents to anyone you don’t know or trust and never by email.
+- Never send money or give credit card, online account details, or copies of important personal documents to anyone you don’t know or trust.

 If you think you have provided your account details to a scammer, contact your bank or financial institution immediately.